 f) “ Setka” on the eastern wall of Zadni Kościelec – 11 pitches, graded IV

-g) “Sto Czternascie 114” on eastern wall of Kościelec – graded V
+g) “Sto Czternascie 114” on the eastern wall of Kościelec – graded V

 h) “Stanisławski” on the western wall of Kościelec – long routes graded V